-4.2 Assessment
+3.2 Assessment

 As with other regulatory arrangements proposed by Gas Industry Co, consideration needs to be given to whether the compliance regime should be effected through a pan-industry agreement or regulations.
-The objective of any compliance regime is to provide a high degree of confidence that the proposed information disclosure will be adhered to, thereby contributing to the overall achievement of the Government's policy objectives for the gas industry.
+The objective of any compliance regime is to provide a high degree of confidence that the proposed rules or regulations will be adhered to, thereby contributing to the overall achievement of the Government's policy objectives for the gas industry.

-Having concluded that rules are required for information disclosure, it follows that it would be most effective for the compliance regime to also be regulated under the Act.
+Having concluded that the Reconciliation rules are required for the effective allocation and reconciliation of downstream gas quantities, it follows that it would be most effective for the compliance regime to also be regulated under the Act.
 Further, as a compliance regime affects peoples' rights, including empowering a decision-making body to make determinations and impose penalties on parties to such determinations, it is appropriate that the regime should be implemented through regulations under the Act rather than rules.